apiaryio/dredd/README.md

 > **Note:** These properties are to be superseded by so-called _Transaction Path_.
 Feel free to read and comment the proposal in [apiaryio/dredd#227](https://github.com/apiaryio/dredd/issues/227).

+<a name="annotation-object"></a>
+### Annotation (object)

+Description of an error or warning which occurred during parsing of the API description or during compilation of transactions.

+#### Properties

++ origin: `apiDescriptionParser`, `transactionsCompiler` (enum) - Origin of the annotation.
++ code (number) - Parser-specific code of the annotation.
++ message (string) - Textual annotation.
+This is – in most cases – a human-readable message to be displayed to user.
++ location (array) - Locations of the annotation in the source file.
+A series of character-blocks, which may be non-continuous.
+For further details refer to API Elements' [Source Map](source-map) element.
+    + (array, fixed) - Continuous characters block.
+A pair of character index and character count.
+        + (number) - Zero-based index of a character in the source document.
+        + (number) - Count of characters starting from the character index.

 [dredd]: https://github.com/apiaryio/dredd
 [mson-spec]: https://github.com/apiaryio/mson
 [api-elements]: http://api-elements.readthedocs.org/